-Carbon monoxide is a poisonous gas which neither a taste nor smell.
+Carbon monoxide is a poisonous gas with neither a taste nor smell.
+The symptoms of CO poisoning are also easily mistaken as being caused by something else.
 Because of this, it can be quite difficult to recognise when you may be suffering from carbon monoxide poisoning.
 Fatal if inhaled in large amounts, carbon monoxide poisoning kills around 25 people each year in England and Wales.
+CO alarms are able to detect and alert you to dangerous amounts of carbon monoxide, but even so, it’s beneficial to recognise the signs and symptoms of poisoning.

 The longer you are exposed to carbon monoxide, the more severe the symptoms are.
 It’s important to recognise them straight away and seek medical help as soon as possible.